harinees-pieq/EmployeeAttendanceManagementAPI/README.md

 ## EmployeeDao.kt

-It uses jdbi to perform db operations like list all employees, find by one, generate id, add new employee, delete employee.
+It uses jdbi to perform db operations like list all employees, find by one, add new employee, delete employee.

 ## DepartmentDao.kt